In this article, I will tell you why I chose to invest in the German real estate market, specifically through the Planet Home platform.

 The German real estate market has been on a boom for a number of years now, so I decided to investigate the situation and see whether it’s potentially a good investment.

-It turns out that German cities are forecast to be Europe’s most highly favoured real estate investment in 2017, as investors seek out well performing safe haven assets.
+It turns out that German cities have statistically been Europe’s most highly favored real estate investment for the past few years, as investors seek out well-performing safe-haven assets.

 Recent data from Real Capital Analytics confirms that Germany has overtaken the UK in post-EU-referendum investment volumes.
-Although London remains Europe’s primary market for global capital – attracting EUR31 billion between September 2015 and September 2016 – the report notes that it has fallen from number 11 in 2016 to number 27 in 2017 in the Emerging Trends Europe city rankings for investment and development prospects.
+Although London remains Europe’s primary market for global capital – it has fallen in the city rankings for investment and development prospects.

-Since the Brexit vote, Germany has enjoyed a pick-up in interest with EUR13.6 billion of inflows into German real estate in Q3 2016 compared to EUR10 billion for the UK according to Real Capital Analytics.
-Meanwhile, real estate investment trusts in Germany and Scandinavia have risen since the Brexit vote to trade at premiums to the value of their assets, a sign that investors feel their cash is safer there, found the Emerging Trends in Real Estate Europe 2017 report.
+Since the Brexit vote, Germany has enjoyed a pick-up in interest.
+Meanwhile, real estate investment trusts in Germany and Scandinavia have risen since the Brexit vote to trade at premiums to the value of their assets, a sign that investors feel their cash is safer there.

 With more than 80 million people, Germany is Europe’s highest populated country.
 It boasts Europe’s strongest economy, which is now the fourth largest in the world, and has approximately 42.8 million people in employment.